bmizerany/redis-erl/README.md

 ## On Sugar commands and future additions too

-Sugar commands must return an easy to use `term()` that resembles the closest erlang-esq expression of it's form.
+Sugar commands must return an easy to use `term()` that resembles the closest erlang-esq expression of it's redis form.

-I'm currently on the fence about how these commands look, but thanks to the multi-bulk-request protocol redis uses, it's simple to use `redis:q/1` function for *all* commands.
+I'm currently on the fence about how these commands look, and what they return, but thanks to the multi-bulk-request protocol redis uses, it's simple to use `redis:q/1` function for *all* commands.

 How can you get your Sugar functions in?
 See the next section.